leejss/leejss.github.io/about.md

 ---
-layout: page
+layout: about
-title: About
+title: About me
 sidebar_link: true
 ---
-Email: <goldemshine@gmail.com>